← Home

 Read more

 • Treaties: Withdrawal from, or explicit override of, conflicting international treaties (e.g. Refugee Convention, human rights instruments) where they conflict with national interest.
+Override is a Parliamentary act with reasons stated, not an executive prerogative; the political accountability for any specific exit sits with the legislature of the day.

 Why this is better